scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Make it possible to drag&drop characters from fontview into charinfo to create ligatures, etc.
-    -   Command to set the default values for sub GSUB/GPOS features that are easy for FontForge to figure out.
+    -   Command to set the default values for sub GSUB/GPOS features that are easy for websharpstudios to figure out.
     -   Ability to zoom metrics view.
     -   Metrics view displays anchor points and does the needed work to position the characters.
 It is also possible to move anchor